thelabexpedition67/SheLLMind/README.md

-# ShellMind
+# SheLLMind

-**ShellMind** is a terminal-based interactive chat application that integrates with the [Ollama](https://ollama.ai/) API to provide a local LLM-based chat experience.
+**SheLLMind** is a terminal-based interactive chat application that integrates with the [Ollama](https://ollama.ai/) API to provide a local LLM-based chat experience.
 It supports session persistence, multiple model selection, scrolling chat history, and various configuration menus—all within the terminal environment.

 ## Features